CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

     // ...
 };
 ```
-* In JavaScript, Use single quotes, `'`, instead of double quotes, `"`.
+* In JavaScript code, use single quotes, `'`, instead of double quotes, `"`.
 In HTML, use double quotes.

 ## Units

 * Cesium uses SI units:
-   * Use meters for distances.
+   * meters for distances,
-   * Use radians for angles.
+   * radians for angles, and
-   * Use seconds for time durations.
+   * seconds for time durations.
 * If a function has a parameter with a non-standard unit, such as degrees, put the unit in the function name, e.g.,
 ```javascript
 Cartesian3.fromDegrees = function(longitude, latitude, height, ellipsoid, result) { /* ... */ }